BigYopy/puppet-openswan/README.markdown

 This module provides:
 ----------------------
-* Openswan Installation and configuration on an Ubuntu Server
+* Openswan Installation and configuration
 * Create VPN connections

 Usage Examples
 ---------------

-* To install Openswan on an ubuntu Server:
+* To install Openswan:

 ```````````````````````````````````````````````
 class { 'openswan': }
 ```````````````````````````````````````````````

-* To create a Site to Site VPN use connection define
+* To create a Site to Site VPN,  use connection define Type